-- Association for the Advancement of Computing in Education (AACE) - Association of Educational Communications and Technology (AECT) - American Educational Research Association (AERA) - Association for Talent Development (ATD) - International Society for Performance Improvement (ISPI) - International Society for Technology in Education (ISTE) - International Visual Literacy Association (IVLA) - Northern Rocky Mountain Educational Research Association (NRMERA) - Professors of Instructional Design and Technology (PIDT)
+- Association of Educational Communications and Technology (AECT) - Association for the Advancement of Computing in Education (AACE) - American Educational Research Association (AERA) - Association for Talent Development (ATD) - International Society for Performance Improvement (ISPI) - International Society for Technology in Education (ISTE) - International Visual Literacy Association (IVLA) - Northern Rocky Mountain Educational Research Association (NRMERA) - Professors of Instructional Design and Technology (PIDT)

-As a graduate student you are required to join AECT each year for the duration of your program.
+You are required to join AECT each year for the duration of your program.
 You are encouraged to attend and present at their annual international conference.
-You are also encouraged to attend conferences from one or more of the other organizations listed above.
-They each focus on particular aspects of instructional technology and you might find one or two that best fit your professional needs and interests.
+You are also encouraged to attend conferences from additional organizations listed above.
+Each focuses on particular aspects of instructional technology and one or two might best meet your professional interests.